 The Bergen Street Film Series happens one Friday or Saturday out of every month, from September through May, with English language films, and in the summer months with movies of foreign origin.
 Join us and bring a friend!

-We gather at 7:00 pm (contact church office for location)—refreshments, and your friends, are always welcome.
+Contact the church office for location—refreshments, and your friends, are always welcome.

 WHAT ARE OUR GOALS?